Information on Clonazepam

-Clonazepam is commonly known by its brand name Klonopin, a tranquilizer of the benzodiazepine class.
+It is commonly known by its brand name Klonopin, a tranquillizer of the benzodiazepine class.
 It is a medication used to prevent and treat seizures, it is also prescribed for anxiety and panic disorders.
+It works by lessening electrical activity in the brain.

 This drug is not recommended for long-term use due to adverse side effects and a high potential for tolerance (needing a higher dose to get the initial effect) and addiction.